ML-Privacy/Privacy-Protected-Learning/README.md

 ## Training

-To train the base model(s) for comparison, run these commands:
+To train the base models for comparison, run these commands:
 (train the model for the mnist and cifar10 datasets, respectively)
 ```train
 python Train.py mnist base